KeshavSanthanam/OLD3_keshavsanthanam.github.io/_posts/2025-11-08-poc-planning.md

 - Get thumbs up from 8/10 test users

 ## Converting POCs
-The whole point is to get to a decision.
 End of POC should include:
-- Results review meeting
+- Results review meeting (scheduled)
 - Comparison to success criteria
 - Discussion of next steps

-Don't let POCs end with "interesting, we'll think about it."
-Push for a decision or at least a clear timeline for one.
+	- Push for a decision or at least a clear timeline for one.

-Anyway those are my notes.
-POCs seem like they can be super valuable or complete time sinks depending on how you set them up.